 Customizing Results - Style Sheets

-In that ForScore's results are now formatted with 'cascading style sheets', you can do more customization than previously.
+In that ForScore's results are formatted with 'cascading style sheets', you can do a lot of customizing.
 You can change the font, color, boldness of various elements, etc.

 To do so, you'll need to have some comfort with CSS syntax.
 Amazon.com has a number of books available on the subject.
 Also, it's wise to check any changes on more than one web browser.
-I've gone back and forth among Internet Explorer 6.0, Netscape 8.1, Firefox 1.5, and Opera 8.5 in designing these web pages.
+I've gone back and forth among Internet Explorer, Firefox, and Chrome in designing these web pages.
 What looks right on one does not necessarily look right on another.

 Your style sheet must be named forscore.css (all lower case), and needs to be on your web server in the same folder with your results pages.
-For testing purposes, you'll probably also want a copy in the c:\idpahtml folder on your local computer.
+For testing purposes, you'll probably also want a copy in the c:\idpahtml folder on your local computer (or wherever you're generating your web pages).
 Modifying any item in the style sheet will automatically modify all your web results pages.

 Items available to customize are best determined by looking at results generated by ForScore.